How I Fixed My Plantar Fasciitis for Good!

 For some people, the night splint is an instant cure.
 If your plantar fasciitis is a bit more stubborn, however, the next step might be orthotics—and again, for some people, these can produce an instant cure.

-But if you are not one of those lucky people, you're starting to run low on options.
+But if you are not one of those lucky people (and I count myself among those unlucky people), you're starting to run low on options.
 You might get some physical therapy, you might be told to stay well off your feet, and—if things get bad enough and go on for long enough—you might start considering surgery.

 This is not a happy place to be.